Prerequisites

 Shared Storage

-NocoBase needs to use the storage directory to store system-related files.
-In multi-node mode, you should mount a cloud disk (or NFS) to support shared access across multiple nodes.
-Otherwise, local storage will not be automatically synchronized, and it will not function properly.
+NocoBase needs to use the storage directory to store system-related files, and shared storage is also a required component of cluster deployment.
+In multi-node mode, you can choose different implementations based on your infrastructure environment, such as cloud disks, NFS, or EFS, to support shared access across multiple nodes.
+Otherwise, system files will not be synchronized automatically and the application will not work properly.

 When deploying with Kubernetes, please refer to the Kubernetes Deployment: Shared Storage section.